Bhubaneswar: History

 In the 16th century, the area came under pachamani Mughal control.
+The Marathas, who succeeded the Mughals in the mid-18th century, encouraged pilgrimage in Odisha.
+In 1803, the area came under British colonial rule and was part of the Bengal Presidency (until 1912), Bihar and Orissa Province (1912–1936) and Orissa Province (1936–1947).

+Contemporary history

-The Marathas, who succeeded the Mughals in the mid-18th century, encouraged pilgrimage in the region.
-In 1803, the area came under British colonial rule, and was part of the Bengal Presidency (until 1912), Bihar and Orissa Province (1912–1936) and Orissa Province (1936–1947).
-The capital of the British-ruled Orissa Province was Cuttack, which was vulnerabile to floods and suffered from space constraints.
-Because of this, on 30 September 1946, a proposal to move the capital to a new capital was introduced in the Legislative Assembly of the Odisha Province.
-After independence of India, the foundation of the new capital was laid by Prime Minister Jawaharlal Nehru on 13 April 1948.
+The capital of the British-ruled and post-independent Orissa State was also Cuttack, which was vulnerable to floods and suffered from space constraints.
+Because of this, in September 1946, a proposal to move the capital to a new capital was introduced in the Legislative Assembly of the Odisha Province.
+After independence of India, the foundation of the new capital was laid on 13 April 1948.

-The name of the new capital came from "Tribhubaneswara" or "Bhubaneswara" (literally "Lord of the Earth"), a name of Shiva, the deity of the Lingaraja temple.
 The Legislative Assembly of Odisha was shifted from Cuttack to Bhubaneswar in 1949.
 Bhubaneswar was built as a modern city, designed by German architect Otto Königsberger with wide roads, gardens and parks.
 Though part of the city followed the plan, it grew rapidly over the next few decades, outstripping the planning process.
-According to the first census of independent India, taken in 1951, the city's population was just 16,512.
+According to the first census of independent India, taken in 1951, the town's population was just 16,000.
 From 1952 to 1979, it was administered by a Notified Area Council or a nagar panchayat; a municipality was established only on 12 March 1979.
+During this time, due to fear of wild animals and forested areas, Cuttack continued to be the people's favourite destination.
+The government officials lived at Cuttack and came to Bhubaneswar for work.
+The government then forced the officials to live at Bhubaneswar.
+Then some traders came to set up some shops.
 By the 1991 census, the population of Bhubaneswar had increased to 411,542.
 Accordingly, on 14 August 1994, the Bhubaneswar Municipal Corporation was established.

 Geography

 Bhubaneswar is in Khordha district of Odisha.
 It is in the eastern coastal plains, along the axis of the Eastern Ghats mountains.
 The city has an average altitude of 45 m above sea level.
-It lies southwest of the Mahanadi River that forms the northern boundary of Bhubaneswar metropolitan area, within its delta.
+Bhubaneswar lies in Mahanadi River Delta.

-The city is bounded by the Daya River to the south and the Kuakhai River to the east; the Chandaka Wildlife Sanctuary and Nandankanan Zoo lie in the western and northern parts of Bhubaneswar, respectively.
+The Daya River is 4 km to the south and the Kuakhai River 4 km to the east; the Chandaka Wildlife Sanctuary and Nandankanan Zoo are in west and north to Bhubaneswar, respectively.

 Bhubaneswar is topographically divided into western uplands and eastern lowlands, with hillocks in the western and northern parts.
 Kanjia lake on the northern outskirts, affords rich biodiversity and is a wetland of national importance.
 Bhubaneswar's soils are 65 per cent laterite, 25 per cent alluvial and 10 per cent sandstone.
-The Bureau of Indian Standards places the city inside seismic zone III on a scale ranging from I to V in order of increasing susceptibility to earthquakes.
+The Bureau of Indian Standards places the city inside seismic zone III, on a scale ranging from I to V in order of increasing susceptibility to earthquakes.
 The United Nations Development Programme reports that there is "very high damage risk" from winds and cyclones.
 The 1999 Odisha cyclone caused major damage to buildings, the city's infrastructure and cost many human lives.
 Floods and waterlogging in the low-lying areas have become common due to unplanned growth.